 DePaul’s definition of “Disorderly, Violent, Intimidating or Dangerous Behavior to Self or Others” includes “causing significant emotional harm, bullying, and/or endangering the safety, health or life of any person on campus through actions or words.”
 One of the students involved in the anti-abortion display removal, who spoke in the Feb.
 11 issue The DePaulia on the condition of anonymity, said he or she had “lost count” of the online threats directed to the students involved, which describe “bringing us to justice, we should pay.”
 The student said the public release of the names “has created an unsafe environment based on threats (and) comments we have been receiving, and DePaul is liable for that.”

-Included in the probation is a “no contact restriction” clause prohibiting Del Campo from having communications with the 13 students named in the previous investigation, and doing so “may result in disciplinary action,” wrote Munin.
+Included in the probation is a “no contact restriction” clause prohibiting Del Campo from having communications with the 13 students named in the previous investigation, and doing so “may result in disciplinary action,” Munin wrote.
 Del Campo is required to participate in an “educational project” that involves writing a three-page reflective letter “as if a year has passed since the incident,” according to the email.

-"It is unfortunate that this incident is part of your educational career," wrote Munin.
-"However, it is our hope that it will not define your entire experience."
+“It is unfortunate that this incident is part of your educational career,” Munin said in his email.
+“However, it is our hope that it will not define your entire experience.”

 The latest development stems from an incident that occurred Jan.
 22 when students threw away 500 blue and pink flags symbolizing U.S. abortions set up in DePaul’s Lincoln Park quad by YAF members on the 40th anniversary of Roe v.
 Wade Supreme Court decision, which legalized abortion.